swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 slower data structures ends up faster than a reasonably fast competitor for rich user interfaces.
 To top it off
 [Om TodoMVC](http://github.com/swannodette/todomvc/blob/gh-pages/labs/architecture-examples/om/src/todomvc/app.cljs)
-with same bells and whistles as everyone else weighs in at ~260 lines of code (including all the templates) and the minified code is 63K gzipped (this total includes the 27K of React, the entire ClojureScript standard libary, core.async, a routing library, and
+with the same bells and whistles as everyone else weighs in at ~260 lines of code (including all the templates) and the minified code is 63K gzipped (this total includes the 27K of React, the entire ClojureScript standard libary, core.async, a routing library, and